-Tharisa’s core strategy is to generate value by becoming a globally significant low cost producer of strategic commodities.
+Tharisa’s core strategy is to generate value by becoming a globally significant low-cost producer of strategic commodities.

 Tharisa seeks to grow and expand its business by investing in operations or projects which demonstrate opportunities for value accretion.
 The Group proactively seeks out investment or acquisition opportunities in strategic commodities and in countries offering geographic diversity.

-Tharisa continues to explore ways to expand its marketing and sales capabilities to allow the Group to capture additional margin by leveraging its existing know-how, experience and relationships through third party sales and logistics.
+Tharisa continues to explore ways to expand its marketing and sales capabilities to enable the Group to capture additional margin by leveraging its existing capability, experience and relationships through third-party sales and logistics.
 Tharisa effectively competes with other commodity traders based on its tailored and high-quality service offering, market knowledge and strong customer relationships.

 With management of costs and improved efficiencies, Tharisa continues to be positioned in the lowest cost quartile for both PGM and chrome concentrates.

 The Group subscribes to a capital allocation framework where potential projects are assessed against stringent investment criteria.
 The basis for the framework is investment in low-risk entry points and the staged capital investment and development of new projects.

 Tharisa is cash flow positive, which has allowed it to maintain its returns to shareholders.
 The company has a dividend policy of distributing a minimum of 15% of consolidated net profit after tax.
 It declared an interim dividend of US 0.50 cent per share in FY2019.
 A final dividend of US 0.25 cent per share was proposed, resulting in a proposed total dividend of US 0.75 cent per share for FY2019.

 Strategically adding development projects to the portfolio that will ensure diversification while maintaining the focus on being a mechanised, low cost miner and beneficiator of metals.